 The Pedway is a buried treasure.
 Even long-term locals and pedestrians that walk right above the Pedway have no idea it exists.
 It’s a series of underground tunnels and bridges linking 40 blocks in the central business district.
 The walkways are filled with stores, art, and even a swimming pool.

-Aside from the lush flora, what’s really interesting are the and donation-based activities and events they offer.
-Like yoga surrounded by the conservatories landscapes.
-Or Sweet Saturdays, where you can discover new tropical treats and taste your way through the fruits and vines on-site.
+Aside from the lush flora, what’s really interesting are the donation-based activities and events they offer.
+For instance, yoga surrounded by the conservatory’s greenery Or Sweet Saturdays, where you can discover new tropical treats and taste your way through the fruits and vines on-site.

 If you love thrifting, Brown Elephant is a must.
-There is a huge selection of thrifty finds here ranging from LP’s, clothing, home decor and more.
-It offers great values for a great cause.
+There is a huge selection of thrifty finds here ranging from LP’s, clothing, home decor and much more.
+It offers great value for a great cause.
 Donated and purchased items are used to raise money for the Harold Brown Health Center, an LGBTQ organization based in Chicago.

 See something out of the ordinary at the Thorne Miniature Rooms, located downtown by Millennium Park.
-Rediscover your child-like curiosity peering into a collection of 68 dollhouses.
-They detail miniature re-creations of English, French and American household interiors ranging from the 13th to the 19th century.
+Rediscover your child-like curiosity by peering into a collection of 68 dollhouses.
+They boast miniature re-creations of English, French and American household interiors ranging from the 13th to the 19th century.

-There are also calm walking paths through the area to stroll along.
-Or the pleasure of being up close and personal with over 300 species of birds in the wooded areas of the bird sanctuary.
+There are also calm walking paths to stroll along.
+You can enjoy the simple pleasure of being up close and personal with over 300 species of birds.
 It’s a nature lovers dream.
-The best time of day to visit is the morning – ideal for early birds.
+The best time of day to visit is definitely in the morning – ideal for early birds.

 For something different to do on a Sunday, stop by Maxwell Street Market where no two Sundays are the same.
-On-site they have authentic Mexican and Latino street food and a sprawling flea market.
+On-site they have authentic Latino street food and a sprawling flea market.

-Other than hearing the most cutting edge DJs from around the globe, it’s also a spot for seeing up-and-coming acts who evolve into household names.
-Like The Black Madonna, an artist who cut her teeth behind the Smart Bar’s decks.
+Other than hearing the most cutting edge DJs from around the globe, it’s also a spot for seeing up-and-coming acts who have evolved into household names, like The Black Madonna, an artist who cut her teeth behind the Smart Bar’s decks.
 If you like electronic music, make sure not to miss this iconic club.